Olive Kitteridge: "Pharmacy"

 The first story centers on Henry Kitteridge, the pharmacist of the town of Crosby and husband of Olive, and his relationship with his new employee, Denise Thibodeau.
 Henry daydreams of taking care of Denise after the tragic death of her husband, when he gets mistaken for a deer and gets shot by his best friend.
 Even though Henry still loves his cantankerous wife Olive, Henry Kitteridge has various fantasies about Denise and is thinking of her in an unfaithful way.
 Jerry McCarthy, the former delivery boy of the pharmacy who got a new well paid job, eventually proposes to Denise and the couple moves to Texas.
 Denise maintains contact with Henry through a yearly birthday letter.

 "Incoming Tide"

 Kevin Coulson returns to Crosby where he grew up, planning to go to his childhood home and die by suicide.
 While sitting in his car he is approached by Olive Kitteridge, his former math teacher, who enters his car and speaks to him frankly about his mother's suicide years before and her own father's suicide.
 Kevin decides not to go through with his plan.
 Olive notices that a former classmate of Kevin's, Patty Howe, has fallen into the dock, and Kevin rescues her.
-The story illuminates Kevins' emotional world and explores his thoughts throughout his visit in Crosby.
+The story illuminates Kevin’s emotional world and explores his thoughts throughout his visit in Crosby.